In this section

 Frustrated contracts

 There are some circumstances where it is impossible for a contract to go ahead as agreed - for example, terrorist activity at the holiday resort or when a situation like the COVID-19 pandemic prevents travel.
-This contract is therefore frustrated.
+The contract is therefore frustrated.
 As a result, the contract comes to an end and where consumers have paid money in advance for services or goods that they have yet to receive, they will be entitled to obtain a refund.
 As agents will be aware, the Competition and Markets Authority are investigating a number of examples where this has not been the case.

 Depending on the circumstances of each case, the following are likely to apply.